faradawn/pytorch-example/README.md

 # PyTorch Optimization Examples

 This repository demonstrates progressive optimization techniques for transformer models, from baseline to state-of-the-art implementations.
+It has been tested on Blackwell GPUs.

 ## Code Structure